vvishan/vvishan/README.md

 # About me  👋

-Hey there! 😄 My name is Vishnu , pursuing Masters in Data Science and Artificial Intelligence ,currently reside in California , USA.
+Hey there! 😄 My name is Vishnu , pursuing Masters in Data Science and Artificial Intelligence at Campbellsville University ,currently reside in California , USA.
+### Actively looking for Intern Opportunity
 I completed both the Data science,with Machine Learning and Deep Learning from IIT Khanpur certified ,Edvancer Edvantures.

 I would also love to volunteer my time to contributing to open-source projects!
 I love creating and tinkering with ML and AI projects.
 I'm a big proponent of putting an emphasis on accessibility and models development.